techidaily/site-sound-tweaking/source/_posts/updated-the-ultimate-guide-10-must-have-extractors-in-post-production-software.md

 Therefore, here we will be covering the best Reaper plugins out there that you can use to enhance your functionality.

-## 10 Best Reaper Plugins that you should know

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 10 Best Reaper Plugins that you should know

 ### 1\.
 [TAL-NoiseMaker](https://tal-software.com/products/tal-noisemaker)